Yes, it is possible to overdose on melatonin. However, it is very unlikely to die from a melatonin overdose.

 Less common, serious side effects of melatonin overdose can include:

-The amount of melatonin in someone’s system can easily cause unwanted side effects.
-And high levels of melatonin can cause someone to have trouble sleeping.
+Even modest amounts of supplemental melatonin can cause unwanted side effects in some individuals, and high levels of melatonin can cause someone to have trouble sleeping.

 Is Melatonin Safe?